ardalis/ardalis-com-gatsby/src/pages/blog/guard-clauses-and-exceptions-or-validation.md

 I answered Chad via email, but he gave me permission to share his question and name so I could credit him when I wrote up a more detailed answer in this article.

+**Update: 29 Nov 2023**: I recorded a YouTube video on the topic, [When to Validate and When to Throw Exceptions?](https://youtu.be/dpPcnAT7n7M)

 ## What is a Guard Clause?

 A [guard clause](https://deviq.com/design-patterns/guard-clause) is just a technique for failing fast in a method, especially in a constructor.
 If a method (or object instance) requires certain values in order to function properly, and there's no way the system should ever try call the code with invalid inputs, then an exception-throwing guard clause makes sense.